Dendrobium bigibbum Lindl.

-Dendrobium bigibbum is flowering plants, up to 32 inches (80 cm) tall.
-The flowers are pink or purple (sometimes almost white) on canes up to 16 inches (40 cm) long.
+Dendrobium bigibbum is a flowering plant that grows up to 32 inches (80 cm) tall.
+Flowers are pink or purple, sometimes almost white, and appear on up to 16 inches (40 cm) long canes.
 Flowering time is usually between March and July.

 How to Grow and Care

-Native to New Guinea and to the Cape York Peninsula of Queensland.
+This species is native to New Guinea and the Cape York Peninsula of Queensland.
 It is also reportedly naturalized in Hawaii.